 CEFLEX News & Events

 Collecting flexible packaging is key for a circular economy because it sources the feedstock for future sustainable products.
-CEFLEX believes that minor adjustments to Europe’s existing waste systems can help send more of these soft plastics where they need to go.
+Minor adjustments to Europe’s existing waste systems can help send more of these soft plastics where they need to go.

 A core activity of the flexible packaging value chain to transform how packaging is designed is aligning and accelerating progress.